Slayer95/aura-bot/CLI.md

 This option sets Aura to use game mirroring mode.
 In this mode, the bot won't host games by itself, but instead repost a game hosted elsewhere to connected Battle.net/PvPGN realms.
 The actual host is identified by their IPv4 address and PORT.
-The game ID, also known as "host counter", must also be provided.
+The game ID, also known as "host counter", should be provided in hexadecimal.

 Aura will remain in game mirroring mode until the process finishes.